 A few seconds later: “BRRRAAAP!!!”

 An enormous belch flew from her mouth.
 Simultaneously, galvanic vitality crackled through her body.
 Her cells felt charged and jittery, as if she’d downed a fistful of Adderall and chased it with an entire pack of red bulls.

 She laid a spread-fingered hand onto her heart.
 “Oh my God!” she exclaimed.

 Mongo grinned, exposing cracked, yellowed teeth.
 “Pretty good, ’uh?”

-Holly downed her bowl in a swift gulp, eating several wormy-squirmies in the space of a second.
-She shot to her feet and uttered a single word.
+Holly downed her bowl in a swift gulp, consuming a dozen wormy-squirmies in less than a second, then shot to her feet and uttered a single word.

 Mongo nodded.
 “Right this way.”

 “Holy shit,” Holly breathed.
-“There must be thousands of them.”
+“There’s thousands of them.”

 Mongo stepped in front of her.
-“Now don’t go eatin’ too many.
+“Now slow yer’ roll, ya hot-cocked fence-swinger.
 They’re meant to be—”

 “Out of the way, you old fart!”
 She shoved him roughly to the side and dropped to her knees, snatching up wormy-squirmies and shoving them down her throat.
 After her sixth or seventh fistful, she wiped her mouth with a hairy wrist, then plunked backward onto her butt.